advanced-programming-sut-2025/advanced-programming-phase-1-group-09/README.md

 ## 👨‍💻 Authors

 - **Seyyed Sepehr Motevallian** – Student ID: `403106613`
-- **Mostafa Naderloo** – Student ID: `403106805`
 - **Amirhossein Mollazeinal** – Student ID: `403106721`

 ## 🚀 About the Project

 This project serves as a modular, object-oriented programming exercise.
 It emphasizes core software engineering principles, including design patterns, clean architecture, and maintainability.
-While inspired by the Stardew Valley game, it is built from scratch using [Java] and includes unique logic tailored for a coursework assignment.
+While inspired by the Stardew Valley game, it is built from scratch using **Java** and includes unique logic tailored for a coursework assignment.